 Fire safety prevention is a requirement by law.
 It is prudent to invest in staff in care homes so that they attend at least one course covering basic fire safety training.
 The Responsible Person must understand all aspects of the process and Care Managers should ensure that the Responsible Person attends training courses appropriate to the level of risk.

-Our Fire Safety Awareness includes training for the Responsible Person (Fire Marshalling Courses), fire prevention for all staff, details on how to operate fire extinguishers, risk assessments and emergency protocols.
+Our Fire Safety Awareness training teaches the essentials for the Responsible Person (who would also benefit from taking a Fire Marshal course), as well as fire prevention for all staff, details on how to operate fire extinguishers, risk assessments and emergency protocols.
 Further courses are available specific to Health & Safety in care, including Food Safety and First Aid training.